tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 1. When a peer address is received via PEX protocol, the source is the sender of the PEX message
-1. When an inbound peer is added to the PEX reactor, in this case the peer itself is set as the source
+1. When an inbound peer is added to the PEX reactor, in this case the peer itself is set as the source of its address
 1. When the switch is instructed to dial addresses via the `DialPeersAsync` method, in this case the node itself is set as the source